Northumbria University: City Campus

+City Campus, located in the centre of Newcastle upon Tyne, is divided into City Campus East and City Campus West by the city's central motorway and linked by a bridge which was officially opened in 2008 by Lord Digby Jones.

 City Campus East is home to the Schools of Law, Design and the Newcastle Business School (NBS).
 NBS and Law are housed in one building, and the School of Design is across a courtyard.

-City Campus East, designed by Atkins, opened in September 2007, winning awards from The Journal newspaper and the Low Carbon New Build Project of the Year accolade.
+City Campus East was designed by Atkins and opened in September 2007.